Table of Contents

 Changes

-The logic and the signature of the function are unchanged since the previous version.
-The only change is the interpretation of the result value to avoid an unneeded allocation and promote the unification of host function result returning (zero and positive values are for success, and the negative values are for failure codes).
+value in a host-allocated buffer.
+That is changed to return a primitive value denoting the operation result.
+The result interpretation has been changed to promote the unification of host function result returning (zero and positive values are for success, and the negative values are for failure codes).

 (func $ext_offchain_http_request_write_body_version_2